lyadav44/data690_fall22/data690_world_dev/wdx_analysis.md

 2. Nepal, Bhutan, Sri Lanka and Bangladesh are followed by Pakistan and Afganistan in the scatterplot and we can see that this follows the same trend as seen in the above two graphs.

 ### Comparing the above two indicator for the year 2018
+According to the scatterplot, Higher enrollment in seconary education does not increase the percentage of youth participating in Labor force.
+In this section we will observe if the same trend is followed for the year 2018 using bar chart.
 ![](20181.png)
 ![](20182.png)

+By comparing the above two graph it can be observed that the trend seen in scatterplot is followed in the year 2018 for ' youth participation in labor force (ages 15-24)' and ' pupil enrollment in secondary education' only to a certain extent.

+### Conclusion
+1. From the above observations we can come to the conclusion that pupil enrollment in secondary education has an impact on youth participation in labor force.
+The relation we see between these two factors seem to be inverse in nature.
+2. Since, we cannot come to a definite conclusion with above graphs, it can be inferred that enrollment in secondary education is not the only factor to determine youth participation in labor force.
+3. The decline in youth's participation in labor force is a matter of concern and further study is required.
+In order to build a strong and fast growing economy it is important to have higher number of youth participating in labor force.
+It is also important to understand the path of the youth after completing secondary education.
+For example, is the youth pursuing higher studies after secondary education?
+If not, then why not participate in the labor force?
+Such questions cannot be answered based solely on the observations made above and further research in the topic is required.